hungnk87/Data-Processing-Migration-Agent-Based-Model/README.md

 * Vietnam provincial-level map (read and extracted from ArcGIS)
 * Inventar

-Data were formatted (though not in a "conventionally tidy" format) to feed back into ArcGis, before being exported into shapefile format, then read by the Migration Agent-Based Model.
+Data were formatted (though not in a "conventionally tidy" format) to feed back into ArcGis, before being exported into shapefile format, then read by the Migration Agent-Based Model (ABM).

 # GSO Data